Poisson process factorization for mutational signature analysis with genomic covariates: Additional details on the simulations

-We again set $a = 1.01$, $\alpha_{ik} = 1.01$, $\varepsilon = 0.001$, $K = 15$, and $c_0 = 100$, $d_0=1$. \cref{fig:Sim_results_add} reports the results of the simulation for both Scenarios.
-On top of the quantities displayed in \cref{fig:SimResults}, we also add one panel reporting the estimated number of signatures in the replicates, and a panel reporting the $F_1$ score for each simulation.
-This last metric is obtained as $F_1 = 2 \times \mathrm{precision} \times \mathrm{sensitivity}/(\mathrm{precision} + \mathrm{sensitivity})$, where \emph{precision} as the proportion of estimated signatures that have a cosine similarity $\geq 0.9$ with at least one of the ground truth signatures, and \emph{sensitivity} is the proportion of ground truth signatures for which there is an estimated signature with cosine similarity $\geq 0.9$; refer to \citetSupp{Islam_2022}.
-Hence, the $F_1$ is a measure of how similar $\hat{R}$ and $R_0$ are, with values close to 1 indicating very high agreement.
-The other panels display again the $\log\textsc{rmse}$ with respect to the true quantities, where the logarithm is take to aid visualization.
+\textbf{Estimation performance}. \cref{fig:Sim_results_add} shows the results for both scenarios: (A) independent covariates, (B) correlated covariates.
+In addition to the quantities displayed in \cref{fig:SimResults}, we also show a panel reporting the estimated number of signatures $\hat{K}$ in each replicate, and a panel reporting the $F_1$ score for each replicate.
+The $F_1$ score is defined as $F_1 = 2 \times \mathrm{precision} \times \mathrm{sensitivity}/(\mathrm{precision} + \mathrm{sensitivity})$, where \emph{precision} is the proportion of estimated signatures that have a cosine similarity $\geq 0.9$ with at least one of the ground truth signatures, and \emph{sensitivity} is the proportion of ground truth signatures for which there is an estimated signature with cosine similarity $\geq 0.9$ \citep{Islam_2022}.
+Hence, $F_1$ is a measure of how similar $\hat{R}$ and $R_0$ are, with values close to 1 indicating high similarity.
+The other panels display the $\log(\textrm{RMSE})$ with respect to the true quantities, where the logarithm is taken to aid visualization.

-We notice the following facts.
-First, interestingly, all models have very high accuracy with respect to the true number of factors ($K = 8$), and a perfect $F_1$ score with only a few exceptions.
-Hence, we can trust all models to correctly retrieve the signatures in the data.
-Second, estimates for the model parameters are rarely affected by the presence of copy numbers compares to the constant \textsc{nmf} case.
-This is likely due to the limited impact of the additional copies on the generated data.
-Third, we do not detect a strong difference between the estimates for $R_0$, $\Theta_0([0, T))$, and $B$ by running models \ref{simmod:add_MCMC} versus \ref{simmod:add_MCMC200} and \ref{simmod:add_MCMC500}.
-This suggests that approximating the integral in the intensity function using coarser partitions does not impact the coefficients.
-Instead, differences are detected when estimates the total intensity $\Lambda$ compared to the truth.

-We further benchmark the performance in terms of times and number of iterations to obtain the \textsc{map} in each model in \cref{tab:sim_time_results}.
-We see that the longest run is given by the model will all the covariates, while the \textsc{map} for CompNMF obtained in \cref{algo:compressive_nmf_map} is sizably faster than the other ones when considering the elapsed times, though convergence require much more iterations.

-We conclude by reporting the effective sample sizes for $R$, $\Theta$, $B$, $\mu$, $\sigma^2$ and the log-posterior for models \ref{simmod:add_MCMC}, \ref{simmod:add_MCMC200} and \ref{simmod:add_MCMC500}.
-Results are obtained by running using the last 1500 samples (except timing, which consiters the total 3000 iterations).
-The main impact simulation Scenarios is seen in the effective sample size of the regression coefficients $\bbeta_k$, which becomes in Scenario B compared to A. Other quantities do not suffer in the same manner.